How can you hide your cats litterbox? If you are tired of smelling or tripping over your cat's litter box

 Another style looks like a large potted plant, but the litter pan is housed inside so odors are kept to a minimum.
 A flap door allows your cat easy access.
 This is functional enough so that you can keep it in the corner of a main room.

 Kitty doors.
 Small kitty trap doors can be installed in doors to the basement, laundry room or even a spare closet.
 These allow your cat easy access to the litter box while keeping the box out of the main areas of the house.
+These can also be a great way to keep dogs out of the litter box and give your cat some privacy.

 Plants.
 One easy thing you can do is place the litter box in the corner of a room and surround it with large attractive plants.
 Along with being pleasing to your eye, your kitty may enjoy going through the bushes to get to his place and will enjoy the privacy and seclusion.